pascalhabluetzel/Type_localities_Bolivian_fishes/README.md

 Ageneiosus madeirensis: San Joaquin, río Machupo (match could be made by collection date (6 September 1909).

 Trichomycterus barbouri: Eigenmann (1911b) notes: "The specimens were obtained by Mr. Thomas Barbour at La Paz, Bolivia, from a person who had been prospecting along the Beni river."

+The type of _Xenocara montana_ Regan 1904 were collected by John William Evans in Tumupasa (misspelled as Tumupara in the first description of the species).
+Memebers of the expedition spent several weeks in Tumupasa in December 1901 and again in January 1902 (Evans 1903).

 ## 1920's: Mulford expedition (Nathan E. Pearson)